 There are also a number of complex issues around presenting online:

 - Except for a very small number of retro films and an even smaller number of special exceptions, films programmed at NZIFF are New Zealand premieres.
 Additionally films which have further release plans or which already have streaming agreements would not be available for us to screen online.

 - NZ simply does not have the population base which enabled other film festivals around the world to present online (eg Sundance was available for the whole of the US) and gearing up an online platform that is accessible to our whole audience for the volume of streams we might achieve, was not viable.

-- New Zealand's IP addresses are not regionalised, so an online option would be in competition with all of our beautiful partner venues and cinemas across the motu, who also need support during this difficult time for the industry.
-Our filmmakers have made their work for the big screen, and the focus for our team this year is to present their works as best we can, in person.
+- An online option would be in competition with all of our beautiful partner venues and cinemas across the motu, who also need support during this difficult time for the industry.
+Our filmmakers have made their work for the big screen, and the focus for our team is to present their works as best we can, in person.

-Changing border restrictions mean we will not be welcoming international filmmakers to attend the 2021 film festival.
-We will however be celebrating New Zealand filmmakers in the festival and including Q&As and other events in the programme to enable audiences to meet filmmakers.
+We are looking at options to bring a small number of international filmmakers to join us at the 2022 festival.
+We will also be celebrating a wide range of New Zealand filmmakers in the festival and including Q&As and other events in the programme to enable audiences to meet filmmakers.

 If a film screening is cancelled for any reason, including changes to lockdown levels, our cancellation policy regarding refunds will apply.
 Click here for more information on terms and conditions.

 We accept submissions from all over the world.
 Submission deadlines differ for New Zealand/Australia/Pacific Islands and international applicants and have closed for NZIFF 2022.
 For information, please visit the Submit a Film page.